-Rebecca Fielding (external website), Founder and Managing Director of Gradconsult (external website), has spent nearly twenty years working in the graduate recruitment sector.
+Rebecca Fielding (LinkedIn profile), Founder and Managing Director of Gradconsult (external website), has spent nearly twenty years working in the graduate recruitment sector.
 During that time she’s recruited thousands of graduates from every degree discipline on behalf of household names such as HJ Heinz, Asda and the Co-operative Group.
+For more information visit the Gradconsult website.

 There are many reasons to be optimistic, as your skills remain in demand and are highly valued.
 Here are my five top tips for you this summer: